 This tells the audience everything they need to know about the video and the channel in just a few seconds: not to take them too seriously.

 When your content is about complex processes or abstract topics, an animated intro can be your greatest ally.
-You can’t really get footage of the video production process, as most people would most like have a hard time understanding what’s going on.
+You can’t really get footage of the video production process, as most people would most likely have a hard time understanding what’s going on.
 So here, at Yum Yum Videos, we decided to make a short animated intro to present the topic at hand.
 In a matter of seconds, our viewers will be able to easily understand what they’ll gain from watching.

 If you’re familiar with ASMR, then you can probably tell that this relaxing YouTube intro is very fitting.
 Just like the video’s content, the intro it’s calm and slow-paced, and the dark, muted tones of the logo perfectly complement the overall relaxing atmosphere of this piece.

-This example begins by presenting a relatable situation that the viewer could easily find themselves in, followed by a brief summary of what the video will be about.
+This example begins by presenting a relatable situation that the viewers could easily find themselves in, followed by a brief summary of what the video will be about.
 Then, there’s a logo sequence that gives the video a more professional look.

 If you’re just starting out, maybe you don’t have the budget to animate an entire YouTube intro.
 However, you might have enough to animate your logo!
 This can be an easy and straightforward way to encourage viewers to take you and your content more seriously.